ManthanAdsul/Prodigy_WD_02/README.md

 # Stopwatch Web Application ⏱️🚀

-Built a simple and interactive **stopwatch web application** time tracking features.
+Built a simple and interactive **stopwatch web application** with time-tracking features.

 ## 🚀 Project Overview
 This interactive and user-friendly **stopwatch** allows users to track time accurately with essential features like lap tracking, start/pause functionality, and a smooth UI experience⏱️🚀 .